 In the Pre-Planning stage, there are essential factors that you should consider related to your ideal conference.
 Consider the following questions and how you would answer them for your own organization.

 - What is the goal of your conference?
-It is important to determine the goal of your conference and work around the idea of meeting this goal as you plan.
+It is important to determine your goal and work around the idea of meeting this goal as you plan.
 For example, a conference to raise awareness for a charity may require visual aids such as slideshows.

 - What will success look like?
-To determine what success would look like, consider the best possible result of your conference.
+To determine what success would look like, consider the best possible result.
 Perhaps you have successfully shared information on a topic or reached a fundraising goal.
 Knowing your objective will make it easier to design your meeting around achieving this success.

 Conference Planning Checklist